-All Year 10 students will be required to undertake the OLNA testing during school hours in Term 1 2024 unless they have prequalified due to their NAPLAN results (see below).
+All Year 10 students, who have not yet reached the minimum literacy and numeracy standard through NAPLAN testing, will be required to undertake the OLNA testing during school.
 Students will undertake three (3) tests - Numeracy, Reading and Writing - each test will be taken under test conditions with teacher supervision using the school computers and all have a working time of one hour.

-Demonstrating the minimum literacy and numeracy standard
+Demonstrating the minimum literacy and numeracy standard: